pareshsutariya/adhiveshan-grading-ui/_requirements.md

 - Use caption "Judge" rather than "Proctor"
 - new Role: Result Committee

+Participants:

+- Allow to update field: HostCenter
+- Use HostCenter if provided otherwise use "Center"

 Events:

 - Region admin should be able to change only Event DateTime field